Espostoa lanata [es-POS-toh-uh la-NA-tuh] is a columnar type cactus belonging to the genus Espostoa and the family Cactaceae.

 Light & Temperature

 Lighting should be bright in the wintertime and quite sunny throughout the summer.
-As a desert dweller, this cactus does well in full sun.
+As a desert dweller, this cactus does well in full sun exposure.

 These cacti can tolerate temperatures as low as 10° degrees Fahrenheit.
 However, they will do better if protected from freezing.